fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://dhiyaneshgeek.github.io/web/security/2021/09/04/dependency-confusion/">-Dependency Confusion</a>

+<a href="https://medium.com/@bababounty99/race-condition-resulted-in-using-the-feature-which-was-supposed-to-be-obtained-after-subscription-2bfe968d358c">-Race Condition — Resulted in using the feature which was supposed to be obtained after subscription.</a>

-## Security Logging and Monitoring
+## Security Logging and Monitoring (Updating soon)

 ## Server-Side Request Forgery